edgardotes/atlite_gems/README.rst

+This is a version adapted for nextgems data, all credits are at the end

 ..
 SPDX-FileCopyrightText: 2016 - 2023 The Atlite Authors

   ..
 SPDX-License-Identifier: CC-BY-4.0